 The greater Yellowstone region has become a dog sledding destination for both recreational fun and serious racing.
-While dog sledding is prohibited within the Park, many companies in northwestern Wyoming offer tours for guests.
+While dog sledding is prohibited within the park, many companies in northwestern Wyoming offer tours for guests.
 Your guide will handle the dogs from the back of the sled while you enjoy the view from the front.
 Don’t forget to bring your camera!

 5. Snowshoe Tours

 Snowshoeing is a fun and easy way to see Yellowstone in the winter.
 After all, it only takes about two minutes to master!
-The Park has a variety of enjoyable and challenging trails, and local snowshoe outfitters offer tours lasting from two hours to full days.
+The park provides a variety of enjoyable and challenging trails, and local snowshoe outfitters offer tours lasting from two hours to full days.
 You’ll be able to explore parts of the wilderness otherwise inaccessible on foot, so be prepared for some incredible secret sights.